ropensci/spocc/vignettes/spocc_guide.md

 _Geojson map as a Github gist_

-We've created an interactive map using RStudio's Shiny, via the `mapgist` function.
-This function uses the package `rCharts`, which you'll need to install if you want to use the `mapgist` function.
+You can also create interactive maps using RStudio's Shiny via the `mapgist` function.
+This function uses the package `rCharts`, which you'll need to install (from GitHub since it's not yet available on CRAN) if you want to use the `mapgist` function.
 You have to have a Github account to use this function.
 Github accounts are free though, and great for versioning and collaborating on code or papers.
 When you run the `mapgist` function it will ask for your Github username and password.
 You can alternatively store those in your `.Rprofile` file by adding entries for username (`options(github.username = 'username')`) and password (`options(github.password = 'password')`).

 ```r